kriswithank/moldywebsite/README.md

     Starting development server at http://127.0.0.1:8000/
     Quit the server with CONTROL-C.

-This will start the Django testserver, simply open your browser and navigate to http://127.0.0.1:8000/ (if it is different, use that instead).
+This will start the Django test server, simply open your browser and navigate to http://127.0.0.1:8000/ (if it is different, use that instead).

 Have fun exploring!